Cooking On The Ranch

 Quick prep, easy to bake and the texture and flavor superior.
 Making Italian meatballs without sauce, means that you have the option to use them for a variety of recipes like this recipe for Honey Sriracha Meatballs.
 Or use them to make a meatball sandwich.

 However, once they’re cooked, a classic pairing like spaghetti and meatballs is truly a beautiful thing.
-This is a meatball recipe dense enough to hold up in a long simmer in your favorite Italian sauce, like this Rustic Italian Marinara Sauce.
+This is a meatball recipe dense enough to hold up in a long simmer in your favorite Italian sauce.

 Gather your loved ones around a big plate of meat, sauce and pasta and you’ve got the perfect family meal.